pablodiazjorge/crud-frontend/README.md

 ## Overview

 This application allows users to perform the following operations:
-- View a list of books.
+- View a list of books with enhanced UI components.
-- Add new books.
+- Add new books with validation and form enhancements.
-- Edit existing books.
+- Edit existing books with an improved editing experience.
-- Delete books.
+- Delete books with confirmation dialogs.
+- Search and filter books dynamically.
+- Pagination for better performance on large datasets.
+- Sort books based on different attributes.

 It integrates seamlessly with a Spring Boot backend that connects to a PostgreSQL database for persistent storage.